drmortalwombat/oscar64/README.md

 This sample initially assigns the value 0 to the pre processor macro ry and increments it each time the loop body is replicated.
 The loop generates 25 copies of the body, each with a different value for ry.

-A simpler loop with only a single line template expansion is provided with the #for(iterator, count) preprocessor command:
+A simpler loop with only a single line template expansion is provided with the for preprocessor command:

+	#for(<iterator>, <count>) <text>

+This sample generates an array with pointers to screen rows:

 	char * const ScreenRows2[] = {
 	#for(i,SCREEN_HEIGHT) Screen + SCREEN_WIDTH * i,